 11 April 2018

 Watching TV last night, I came across this commercial for Cosentyx, a drug to treat psoriasis from the drug company Novartis.
 The commercial seems innocent enough.
 It features a celebrity and the common man, something of a trend in big pharmaceutical advertising lately.

 “What do these pharmaceutical advertising spots cost per potential patient?”

 But something struck me odd about this ad.

 Like most, I barely pay attention to pharmaceutical advertising.
-As a rule, I disdain them because since they spend three-quarters of the ad warning you that it could kill you, maim you or ensure your children are born with hairy hobbit feet.
+As a rule, I disdain them because they spend three-quarters of the ad warning you that it could kill you, maim you or ensure your children are born with hairy hobbit feet.
 My favorite warning states, “People who are allergic to (insert drug name here) shouldn’t take it.”
 That statement reaches a level of absurdity that rivals Plan 9 From Outer Space.

 As I was watching this one, I wondered how many people I know that suffer from psoriasis.
 The answer?
 None.

 So, like many of us confronted by a question, I Googled it.
 According to the International Federation of Psoriasis Associations (IFPA), only about 3% of the world’s population has some form of psoriasis.
 In the US, there are about 7.5 million people affected with it.
 The plaque variety makes up about 80% of these cases, so roughly 6 million people in the US suffer from the kind of psoriasis Cosentyx treats.
 (And, no, Cosentyx does not cure psoriasis.
-It only teats the symptoms.)
+It only treats the symptoms.)

 These pharmaceutical advertising campaigns are for how many?